José Jiménez (character): José Jiménez in popular culture

 In the 1983 film The Right Stuff, Alan Shepard (played by Scott Glenn) is a fan of the character and uses the catchphrase in radio talk while piloting his airplane in for a carrier landing.
 Later he is warned by a very large, rather intimidating Hispanic medical aide (played by Anthony Muñoz) that the way he uses it is offending people, and he stops.
 Footage of the character's appearance as an astronaut on The Ed Sullivan Show was also seen in the film.

 In the 1987 film The Pink Chiquitas, one of the characters reads a passage from a book describing an expedition by the "explorer" José Jiménez.

 In his demo of the song "Wonderful Toys" written for the aborted Batman musical, Jim Steinman does a parody of Eminem, which includes the lines "My name is—my name is—my names is—José Jiménez!".
 The song is meant to be sung by The Joker.

 In the Farscape season 4 episode, "Unrealized Reality", the lead character, John Crichton (who commonly quotes pop culture throughout his misadventures), experiences another possible reality of a scene from the first episode of the series.
 When asked his name, instead of saying John Crichton he replies, "My name José Jiménez."

 In the television show Mystery Science Theater 3000, the puppet character of Crow uses the phrase "My name José Jiménez."

 In the third episode of the HBO miniseries From the Earth to the Moon, called "We Have Cleared the Tower", someone mentions Bill Dana during the Apollo 7 pre-launch breakfast.
 This inspires Commander Wally Schirra (played by Mark Harmon) to recite some of José Jiménez's lines, to the great amusement of everyone at the table.

 In a cameo appearance in the Get Smart episode, "Supersonic Boom", Dana alludes indirectly to Jiménez, in that his only line was "Sorry fella, don't speak Spanish.
 Boy, are you in the wrong neighborhood."

 In season 4 episode 10 of The Larry Sanders Show, Arthur argues that José had been an inspiration to children because he was the "first Hispanic in space".

 In the episode "Day One" of The Wonder Years, Kevin Arnold's teacher calls him, "a regular José Jiménez" when Kevin interrupts a class lecture.
 Earlier in the episode Kevin made a joke and embarrassed the same teacher.

-In the Seinfeld episode "The Boyfriend", (season 3, episode 17), George Constanza goes to an unemployment office, where he nervously does an impression of José Jiménez.
+In the Seinfeld episode "The Boyfriend", (season 3, episode 17), George Costanza goes to an unemployment office, where he nervously does an impression of José Jiménez.

 Ventriloquist Jeff Dunham has performed with a pepper-shaped puppet named "José Jalapeño," described as "almost indistinguishable" from José Jiménez.